OpenStickCommunity/Hardware/Open_Core0/README.md

 These boards have been designed to be fully assembled by JLC PCB less the OLED and hot-swap sockets.

-Please note that we are not responcible for issues that arrise from the manufactuing of these boards done through JLC PCB or any other manufacturer.
+Please note that we are not responsible for issues that arise from the manufacturing of these boards done through JLC PCB or any other manufacturer.
 These board files have been ordered and tested for functionality.

 ## How to order a board